Why Do I Have a Rash on My Breast?

 Skin conditions

-There are several common skin conditions that can cause a rash anywhere on your skin, including on or under your breasts.
+Several common skin conditions can cause a rash anywhere on your skin, including on or under your breasts.
 They include:

 Hives.
 These itchy welts on your skin often result from an allergy.
 They can be red or skin-colored, depending on your complexion.